 Don’t wait for that party invite, the classic shrimp boil has undergone a weeknight remake!
+This easy weeknight dinner is an ideal one-pot meal!
+Scaled for four people, this family dinner recipe will bring summer fun to your busy weekday schedule.

 On the East Coast of the United States, seafood boils are a big deal.
 From the northern coast of Maine where lobster tops the menu, to the Chesapeake Bay where the blue crab is king, all the way down south where crawfish are a Louisiana favorite, someone is hosting a boil!